 What you’ll be doing

 You will participate in a four-year, fully-funded programme.
-The rewarding first year includes a stimulating series of seminars and lectures, a unique hands-on Group Project to design, build and test a composite structure and an individual three-month research project.
-This experience will enable you to broaden and deepen your core engineering skills and explore those research areas that interest you most.
-Towards the end of your first year you will choose your PhD project.
+The rewarding first year includes a stimulating series of seminars and lectures, a unique Group Project to design, build, and test a composite structure and an individual three-month research project.
+This experience will enable you to broaden and deepen your engineering and scientific skills and explore research areas that interest you most, influencing your choice of PhD project towards the end of your first year.

-The Centre covers a wide range of composites research and technical challenges you might explore include:
+The Centre covers a wide range of composites research and technical challenges you might explore, which include:

 What you’ll get out of it